 What if my family size changes when I’m in a Section 8 unit?

 You are required to inform the HRDC Section 8 field office of any changes in your family size within 30 days of the change.
-Failure to do so may result in termination from the Section 8 program.
+Failure to do so may result in termination from the Section 8 Housing Choice Voucher Program.

 What if my income changes or I no longer receive Child Support?

 You are required to inform the HRDC Section 8 field office of any change in your family income (job loss, raise, benefit change, etc.) within 30 days of the change.
 Your rent portion may increase or decrease depending on the change.
-Failure to inform us of the change may result in termination from the Section 8 program.
+Failure to inform us of the change may result in termination from the Section 8 Housing Choice Voucher Program.

 I’m in a Section 8 unit, but want to move to a different unit.
 What do I need to do?